-This Is Rocket Science then goes on to explain that the liquids stay separated because each liquid has a different density and relates that concept back to the Earth’s atmosphere!
+This Is Rocket Science explains that the liquids stay separated because each liquid has a different density and relates that concept back to the Earth’s atmosphere.

 This activity book is also great for kids to gain or retain knowledge over the summer break in a way that doesn’t make them feel like they are learning!